CLI

 > **Tip:** In CI and containers, prefer a **service token** granted only the environments it needs.
 It requires no passphrase and can be revoked independently.
 See [Service tokens](/docs/guides/service-tokens).

-## Building the CLI
+## Installing the CLI

 ```bash